rachelsanders/python-ntlm3/README.md

 Features
 --------
-* LM, NTLM and NTLMv1 authentication
+* LM, NTLM and NTLMv2 authentication
 * NTLM1 and NTLM2 extended session security
-* Ability to set the The NTLM Compatibility level when sending messages
+* Set the The NTLM Compatibility level when sending messages
-* Channel Binding Tokens (Need to verify this works but potentially it si there)
+* Channel Binding Tokens support, need to pass in the SHA256 hash of the certificate for it to work

 Installation
 ------------